malhotrasumit1990/go-tweets-streamer/README.md

 <h3>Post a tweet</h3>
         1. To Post a tweet: Uncomment line number 52 in main.go and rerun the application.

-        2. This will post "Test Tweet"
+        2. This will post `Test Tweet`

 <h3>Search tweets</h3>
         1. To Search for tweets: Uncomment line number 53 in main.go and rerun the application.

-        2. This will search tweets with  "Test" Keyword in it.
+        2. This will search tweets with  `Test` Keyword in it.